EcoWater Stiff or Seized Bypass Valve

 • 1.
 Do not force: Avoid using excessive force that could crack the EcoWater bypass body.

 • 2.
-Depressurize: Turn off inlet water and open a faucet to relieve pressure, then try moving the bypass again.
+Depressurize: Turn off the inlet water supply and open a faucet to relieve pressure, then try moving the bypass again.

 • 3.
-Lubricate O-rings: If accessible, disassemble the bypass per EcoWater instructions, clean internal parts, and lubricate O-rings with silicone grease.
+Lubricate O-rings: If accessible, disassemble the bypass according to EcoWater instructions, clean internal parts, and lubricate O-rings with silicone grease.

 • 4.
 Replace bypass: If the bypass is cracked, heavily scaled, or cannot be restored, replace the entire EcoWater bypass valve assembly.